 “We mustn’t think of antiracism as a burden or obligation but rather as a gift of kindnesses we give one another as human beings.”— Dr. Moussa Magassa, principal strategist, Justice, Equity, Diversity and Inclusion, Anti-Racism Education, & Community Engagement, University of Victoria

-In support of the Ministry of Advanced Education and Skills Training’s mandate of putting people first, working toward lasting and meaningful reconciliation, and supporting equity and anti-racism, BCcampus was tasked with identifying and evaluating currently available anti-racism and anti-hate resources in B.C.’s post-secondary system.
+In support of the Ministry of Post-Secondary Education and Future Skills’ mandate of putting people first, working toward lasting and meaningful reconciliation, and supporting equity and anti-racism, BCcampus was tasked with identifying and evaluating currently available anti-racism and anti-hate resources in B.C.’s post-secondary system.

 Many institutions in B.C. and around the world have created robust resources, training opportunities, and ways of engaging in anti-racism and anti-hate work and learning.
 As well, student groups, faculty and staff unions, and community groups collaborate to create safer, more inclusive spaces for all.
 Our project aims to augment that excellent work with new resources, learning opportunities, and community connections to create a clear pathway for the vital unlearning, learning, and change that must take place.